Santhosh-Paramasivam/team_view_no_database/README.md

 ## The Problem

 Have you ever spent valuable time searching for a teammate across a sprawling institution?
 Phone calls and messages often interrupt workflows, while coordinating large teams quickly can feel impossible.

 ## The Solution

-After having to spend hours looking for professors and heads of departments on busy days for signatures and permissions, I created an app where you can look up people in an institution with a couple taps on your mobile device!
+After having to spend hours looking for professors and heads of departments a on busy days for signatures and permissions, I created an app where you can look up people in an institution with a couple taps on your mobile device!

-## CampusFind offers a seamless way to:
+## CampusFind offers a seamless way to

 - Instantly locate colleagues with real-time, interactive floor maps.
 - Set and update your own location with ease.